frannav/z1-frontend-developer/README.md

 **Run e2e test**

-To run cypress you must have the app rsunning
+To run cypress you must have the app running

 ```
 npm run dev